 Taormina's Ancient Theatre, built in the 3rd century BC, offers stunning views of Mount Etna and the Ionian Sea and is still used for performances today.

-On average cruises from Taormina are somewhat expensive compared to other ports.
-Cruises departing from Taormina during the the peak season of summer are significantly more expensive than the low months of winter, spring, and fall.
-Look at the illustration below for the average cost per day by month.
+On average Taormina is moderately expensive compared to other ports.
+Sailings leaving from Taormina during the the peak season of summer are significantly more expensive than the low seasons of winter and spring.
+Check the chart below for the monthly average cost per day.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!